 I'm here forever.

-I can't endorse somebody that might two weeks from now do something stupid that I'm gonna have to explain when I have no control over what they're gonna do.
+I'm not going to endorse somebody that might two weeks from now do something stupid that I'm going to have to explain when I have no control over what they're going to do.

 I couldn't find anybody questioning her legitimacy as a conservative.